Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Method

-To satisfy \crit{}, we design the objective function to leverage the emotion regressor, facilitating image adaptation according to \emref{}.
-Additionally, we define a loss on the CLIP vectors of the input and output images to ensure their semantic similarity.
-CLIP is a multimodal model that learns visual concepts from natural language supervision, producing a latent space that closely aligns images depicting similar semantic concepts \cite{radford2021learning}.
-Figure \ref{fig:optimization} illustrates the approach.
+The objective function leverages the emotion regressor to guide the adaptation towards the \emref{} (\emph{criteria~i \& ii}).
+In addition, we impose a loss on the CLIP embeddings \cite{radford2021learning} of the input and output images to preserve semantic similarity, which also indirectly constrains visual quality (\emph{criteria~iii \& iv}).
+Figure~\ref{fig:optimization} illustrates the approach.

 Specifically, the objective function of the parametric optimization is defined as:

 where $p$ represents the optimized parameters within the feasible set $\mathcal{P}$, $I$ is the input image, $T$ is the differentiable image transformation function, $R$ is the emotion regressor, and $[v', a']$ defines the \emref{}.
 The term $\mathcal{L}_{\text{CLIP}}(I, T(I, p)) = \frac{c \cdot \hat{c}}{\|c\| \|\hat{c}\|}$ defines the cosine similarity between the CLIP embeddings of the original image \( c = \text{CLIP}(I) \) and the transformed image \( \hat{c} = \text{CLIP}(T(I, p)) \).